Skip to content

 problemProblemrequiredParameter space definition.

 calc_second_orderboolTrueInclude BA blocks so S2 can be computed later.
+Disable to roughly halve the number of model evaluations when you only need S1 and ST.

 scrambleboolTrueApply Owen scrambling to the Sobol sequence.
+Keep it on unless you need an unscrambled sequence for comparison with other tools.

 seedint | np.random.Generator | NoneNoneSeed or NumPy generator for reproducibility.